Geoff Cameron: International career

 Cameron received his first call up to train with the senior United States national team in January 2009, but he was injured during the first week and was unable to play in the team's friendly against Sweden.
 He participated again in training with the team in Carson, California in January 2010, leading up to a friendly match against Honduras.
 Cameron did not play in that match, but he was again called into camp for the February 24, 2010, game against El Salvador in Tampa, Florida.
 He appeared as a substitute in the 86th minute for Robbie Rogers, recording his first cap for the national side, nearly scoring on a blazing strike that narrowly went over the bar.
 In December 2011, Cameron was called up to coach Jürgen Klinsmann's camp.
 On January 21, 2012, he went 90 minutes in a friendly against Venezuela.
 Cameron scored his goal for the national team on May 29 in a 4–2 defeat against Belgium.

 Cameron was a part of the national team during the 2014 FIFA World Cup.
 He was the first player from Massachusetts to play at the tournament since Mike Burns in 1998.
 He started as central defender during the team's first two group stage games against Ghana and Portugal.
 He was benched and replaced by Omar Gonzalez for the third game against Germany.
 In the Round of 16 defeat against Belgium, Cameron started in central midfield in place of Kyle Beckerman.
 NBC Sports interpreted that Klinsmann made the change as Cameron was better suited to take on Marouane Fellaini, a tall Belgian midfielder with a noted heading ability.

 Cameron was not chosen for the 2015 CONCACAF Gold Cup, with reports saying that Stoke wanted him for preseason.
 On October 10 that year, he scored in a 3–2 loss to Mexico in the CONCACAF Cup, a one-off event to decide the confederation's entrant to the 2017 FIFA Confederations Cup.
 Cameron started in every game at the Copa América Centenario in central defense alongside Hertha BSC's John Brooks, as the team finished in fourth place in 2016.

 Style of play

 Cameron (center) at the announcement of the 20 for 20 campaign in 2011.

-A versatile player who is currently featured as center back but can also play as a right back or defensive midfielder.
-Cameron is known for his aerial ability, strength, athleticism and composure on the ball.
+A versatile player who had been chiefly featured at centre-back but could also play as a right-back or defensive midfielder, Cameron was known for his aerial ability, strength, athleticism and composure on the ball.